edanziv/QuizMe/README.md

 # QuizMe

-QuizMe is a Java application that generates exam-style questions and answers from PDF or TXT files using AI (via Ollama).
+QuizMe is a full-stack Java and React application that generates exam-style questions and answers from PDF or TXT files using AI (via Ollama).
 It helps students and educators quickly create practice questions from study materials.

 ## Features

 - Supports both PDF and TXT files as input
 - Splits large documents into manageable chunks
-- Uses AI (Ollama) to generate up to 5 questions and answers per chunk
+- Uses AI (Ollama) to generate questions and answers
-- Interactive command-line interface
+- REST API backend with Spring Boot
+- React frontend for easy interaction
 - Handles errors gracefully

 ## Requirements